vmware-samples/euc-samples/Intelligence-Samples/Custom Connectors/CarbonBlack/README.md

 1. The latest version of [Postman](https://www.getpostman.com)
 2. Workspace ONE Intelligence
-3. A Carbon Black Cloud instance
+3. A VMware Carbon Black Cloud instance
-4. A Carbon Black API Key assigned to custom level access role with permission to execute quarantine device action
+4. A Carbon Black Cloud API Key assigned to custom level access role with permission to execute quarantine device action

 ## How to use this sample